-AASB 136.126(a) AASB 138.122(d) (or reversals if any) are included within 'depreciation, amortisation and impairment of non-financial assets'.
+AASB 138.118(d) AASB 136.126(a) AASB 138.122(d) The impairment loss amounted to \$870,000 (2012: \$Nil).
+All amortisation and impairment charges (or reversals if any) are included within 'depreciation, amortisation and impairment of non-financial assets'.
 No intangible assets have been pledged as security for liabilities.

+AASB138.122(e)

-AASB138.122(e) During the year, the Group entered into an agreement to acquire enterprise resource planning software, to support the planning and administration of the Group's operations.
-Minimum contractual commitments resulting from this agreement are \$97,000 payable during 2013.
-No other material contractual commitments were entered into during 2012 or 2011.
+During the year, the Group entered into an agreement to acquire enterprise resource planning software, to support the planning and administration of the Group's operations.
+Minimum contractual commitments resulting from this agreement are \$97,000 payable during 2014.
+No other material contractual commitments were entered into during 2013 or 2012.